-No. Due to national organization guidelines for national social fraternities and sororities, Bridge students may not join until after they enroll at Clemson.
+No. Due to policies governing national social fraternities and sororities, Bridge students may not join a fraternity or sorority until after they enroll at Clemson.

 Are Bridge students eligible to obtain student tickets to Clemson football and men's basketball games?

 Yes.
-While not included in the Bridge fee, Bridge students have the opportunity to purchase season tickets for Clemson football games.
-Single-game tickets for most football and men's basketball games may be purchased at a reduced student price.
+While not included in the Bridge fees, Bridge students have the opportunity to purchase tickets under the direction of the Clemson Athletic Ticket Office.

 Can Bridge students purchase a Clemson meal plan or open a TigerStripe account?